packingbox/rk3188/README.md

 3. make -j4 recoveryimage

-If you make change to BoardConfig.mk, then you need to run lunch combber to update the change.
+If you make change to BoardConfig.mk, then you need to run

+$ lunch clobber

+to update the change.